u-boot/u-boot/doc/develop/init.rst

 Non-xPL-specific notes:

     - dram_init() is called to set up DRAM.
-If already done in SPL this can do nothing
+If already done in xPL this can do nothing

 xPL-specific notes: